From NYC to Africa

 Victoria Falls

-The bridge connecting Zambia, Zimbabwe, Botswana, and Namibia.
+The bridge connecting Zambia, Zimbabwe, Namibia as it heads to Botswana.
 Four countries.
 One river.
 One water system.

 Water doesn’t recognize borders.